 - Shower before you swim.
 Always rinse yourself well before entering the water.

 Before they enter the water, wash children using soap and water, especially their bottoms.
 Also wash kids after they use the toilet, or after their diapers are changed.

-Harmful bacteria such as salmonella, E coli and coliform are found in faecal matter and could cause diarrhoea and dysentery if ingested.
+Harmful bacteria such as salmonella, E Coli and coliform are found in faecal matter and could cause diarrhoea and dysentery if ingested.

-A 2014 study by the US’ National Swimming Pool Foundation found that these organic matter react with chlorine to form by-products such as trihalomethanes and chloramines, which, if produced in large enough quantities could cause respiratory problems for swimmers.
+A 2014 study by the US’ National Swimming Pool Foundation found that these organic matters react with chlorine to form by-products such as trihalomethanes and chloramines, which, if produced in large enough quantities could cause respiratory problems for swimmers.

 - Try not to swallow pool water